ipfs/ipfs-docs/docs/concepts/file-systems.md

 `paths` are one or more paths to remove.

 By default, if you attempt to remove a directory that still has contents, the request will fail.
-To remove a directory and everything contained in it, you'll need to use the option {` recursive: true `}.
+To remove a directory and everything contained in it, you'll need to use the option `recursive: true`.

 ````
 // remove a file